Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the French Ambassador to Vietnam, when it comes to bilateral relations, there will be many areas to discuss, from politics, economics, to culture, education... but short-term or long-term, the core is still the relationship between the people of the two countries, between the two nations.

-Recognizing that human capital is an important factor in creating connections in France-Vietnam relations, Mr. Olivier Brochet said that in nearly two years of serving as French Ambassador to Vietnam, what he was pleased to see was that many delegations from French research institutions visited Vietnam and vice versa.
-For example, the visit to Vietnam of President and CEO of the French National Center for Scientific Research (CNRS) Professor Antoine Petit (2023) or President of the Pasteur Institute Paris Professor Stewart Cole (2022)...
+Recognizing that human capital is an important factor creating connections in the France-Vietnam relationship, Mr. Olivier Brochet said that in nearly two years of serving as French Ambassador to Vietnam, what he was pleased to see was that there were many delegations from French research institutions visiting Vietnam and vice versa.
+For example, the visit to Vietnam of the President and CEO of the French National Center for Scientific Research (CNRS) Professor Antoine Petit (2023) or President of the Pasteur Institute Paris Professor Stewart Cole (2022)...
 According to him, such visits are an opportunity for the two sides to connect and increase relations between officials and personnel of France and Vietnam, contributing to strengthening bilateral relations.

 At the same time, Ambassador Olivier Brochet also emphasized the vibrant cultural exchange between the two countries.
-In particular, France wishes not only to organize events to introduce French culture to Vietnam, but more importantly, to develop relationships and cooperation to develop the cultural and creative industries in Vietnam.
-This is demonstrated through France's support for organizing major festivals such as the Hue Festival, which France has worked with Hue for the past 20 years, as well as the second Hanoi Photography Festival in a few months.
+In particular, France wishes not only to organize events to introduce French culture to Vietnam, but more importantly to develop relationships and cooperation to develop the cultural and creative industries in Vietnam.
+This is demonstrated through France's support for the organization of major festivals such as the Hue Festival, which France has worked with Hue for the past 20 years, as well as the second Hanoi Photography Festival in a few months.

 Cultural exchanges between the two countries are also reflected in France's support for the development of film and animation studios in Vietnam.
 Recently, the Sconnect Academy of Media Arts (SAMA) (Vietnam) with the French Embassy in Vietnam and Gobelins Paris, one of the world's leading animation schools, signed a cooperation agreement.